June 7, 2026

 What Lenormand is

 The Lenormand deck has 36 cards, each depicting a simple image: a ship, a house, a clover, a dog, a ring.
 The images are direct and concrete.
-There's no arcane symbolism, no major and minor arcana, no court cards.
+There is no major or minor arcana, no court cards, no symbolic layering.

 This directness is Lenormand's defining feature.
 Where tarot tends toward the psychological and the archetypal, Lenormand reads the practical and the literal.
 It tells you what is happening and what is around you, not just what's going on beneath the surface.